7 Ways to Cook Mince

 Once it’s brown, add some thyme, rosemary, black pepper and salt and stir.
 Add enough water to cover the mince mix and stir.
 Simmer for about 20 mins if you’re using the hob or cook all day on low in a slow cooker or on high for 3-4 hours.

-Stir in some gravy granules until thick
+Stir in some gravy granules until thick.
+Season to taste

 To Make the Mashed Potato

 Peel and boil some potatoes with a little salt until soft.

 Take off the heat and drain thoroughly